- Honey has long been used to treat skin disorders like acne.

 Honey face mask for acne

-Use this simple honey mask to hydrate stressed skin, draw moisture from clogged pores and assist healing.
+Apply a honey mask to hydrate skin, soothe inflammation and speed up healing.
 It’s safe to use daily or twice daily, as needed.
+Skin will feel soft, nourished and moisturized.

-- Leave for 20 minutes then rinse.
+- Allow to rest for 20 minutes then rinse

 Overnight treatment